clockcpp/Escapement/README.md

 # Escapement
 A lib for cpp console programs
+The main.cpp and other files are a part of example.

 ## how to use it
 Just include the file to your program!